Improving Spectral Clustering Using Spectrum-Preserving Node Aggregation

 \section{Abstract}

-Spectral clustering is one of the most popular clustering methods.
-However, the high computational cost due to the involved eigen-decomposition procedure can immediately hinder its applications in large-scale tasks.
-In this paper we use spectrum-preserving node reduction to accelerate eigen-decomposition and generate concise representations of data sets.
-Specifically, we create a small number of pseudo-nodes based on spectral similarity.
+Spectral clustering is an important graph clustering technique.
+However, it suffers from a scalability problem due to the involved computationally expensive eigen-decomposition procedure and is highly sensitive to noisy nodes in the graph.
+In this work we solve the two problems simultaneously by using spectrum-preserving node aggregation to generate a nearly-noiseless concise representation of the data set.
+Specifically, we create a small set of spectral-representative pseudo-nodes based on spectral analysis.
 Then, standard spectral clustering algorithm is performed on the smaller node set.
-Finally, each data point in the original data set is assigned to the cluster as its representative pseudo-node.
-The proposed framework run in nearly-linear time.
-Meanwhile, the clustering accuracy can be significantly improved by mining concise representations.
+Finally, we map the clusters of pseudo nodes back to find the cluster memberships of the data points in the original data set.
+The proposed framework has a nearly-linear time complexity.
+Meanwhile, the clustering accuracy can be significantly improved.
 The experimental results show dramatically improved clustering performance when compared with state-of-the-art methods.